 Seeing Yourself with the Product

-There is still work to be done.
-Yet it's a technology with clear benefits.
-And it is one we can expect to be adopted more readily when possible.
-Once this becomes widespread, online retail will lose one of the most significant disadvantages over in-store shopping that it has.
+There is still work to be done, but it's a technology with clear benefits, and one we can expect to be adopted more readily when possible.
+Once this becomes widespread, online retail will lose one of its most significant disadvantages over in-store shopping.

 Online Shoppers and Quick Returns

-While we talked about additional return options before.
-However, what we are talking about here is returning some items as part of the buying process.
-Think of certain clothes subscription boxes and Amazon Wardrobe.
-They allow people to try items on first in the comfort of their own homes.
-Then people can simply return items they don't want to keep.
-Often a preferable process to having to try on half a dozen shirts in a cramped changing room and in a hurry.
+While we talked about additional return options before, what we are talking about here is returning some items as part of the buying process, much like certain clothes subscription boxes and Amazon Wardrobe.
+They allow people to try items on first in the comfort of their own homes, then simply return items they don't want to keep.
+Often a preferable process to having to try on half a dozen shirts in a cramped changing room and in a hurry (because few people want to be the one holding up the line for the changing room).

 This method generally doesn't need to be used with most products, but clothing is a massive part of retail (even online retail currently).
 Simply being able to move goods back and forth at faster rates (as happens with returns) will make a huge difference.